mxoxuxsxee/PowerBI-Sales-Report/README.md

 ---
 ### 🧮 Data
-The primary data used for this analysis is the *"pizza_sales_excel_file.csv"* file, containing detailed information about each sale made by the company and more.
+The primary data used for this analysis is the *"company_sales_excel_file.csv"* file, containing detailed information about each sale made by the company and more.

 ---